This post contains affiliate links. Our disclosure policy.advertisement - content continues below

-Regardless of how you enjoy your eggs, we have got you covered.
-You’ll learn the correct times to cook your eggs as well as some of the best-kept secrets that are used to deliver amazing tasting eggs every time!
+Regardless of how you enjoy your eggs, you’ll learn the correct times to cook them as well as some of the best-kept secrets that are used to deliver amazing tasting eggs every time.

 Let’s face it, everything is in the timing.
-This Boiled Egg Time Table Infographic above is a great place to start.
+This Boiled Egg Time Table from Greatist above is the perfect place to start.

 One of the other things you might be interested in is the color changing egg timer that you pop in the water with your eggs.
 It is a great option if you don’t want to time yourself and it’s only a few dollars.
 You can check it out on Amazon here